Padasdaf/Deep-Learning-Labs/Logistic Regression with a Neural Network mindset/README.md

 # Logistic Regression with a Neural Network mindset
 Building a logistic regression classifier to recognize cats!
 It classifies photos as cat/not cat (meow?)!
+I started by initializing the parameters, then performed forward and backward propagation to compute the cost and gradients.
+Next, I optimized the parameters using gradient descent, created a function to predict outcomes, and combined everything into a single model.
+Finally, I evaluated the model's accuracy and tested it with my own image.